Saltford Environment Group

 Please see below for how to contact the History of Saltford project.

 SEG would like to thank the following who have provided various contributions, research, guidance and other support to this project:-

 John Baker, Julian Balsdon, Dick Bateman; Adrian Betts, Dave Boston, Dave Brennan, Barbara Butler, Richard Canter, Derek Cann, Marie Carder, Debbie Cini, Jill Coles, Tony Coverdale, David Cox, Robin Dixon, Sue Dixon, Berenice "Bunty" & John Dunford, Trevor Ewins, William Feay, Ivor Ford, Jon Godfrey; Malcolm Guthrie, Phil Harding; Katie Horgan, Jaye, Steve Johnson, Robert Knaap, Leah, Richard Loxton, Owen McDermott, Dr Sam Moorhead (British Museum), Bob Mordle, Sam Norris, John Oswin, Jacob Rees-Mogg MP, Carl Say, Alan Sims, Hilary Smedley, Sally Smee, Adam Stratton, Alistair Sutherland, Margaret Stabbins, Richard Stabbins, Dave Taylor, Rob Taylor, Rosemary Turner, Roger Vaughan, Brian Vowles, Chris Warren, Michael Worthington-Williams.

 Contacting the project

-You can contact the Production Team via SEG's Chairman, Phil Harding - please state "SEG History Project" in the email subject heading.
+You can contact the History of Saltford project via SEG's Chairman, Phil Harding - please state "SEG History Project" in the email subject heading.

 Photographs: A high resolution copy of some of the historic and contemporary photographs may be available on request to Phil Harding via the home page of this (SEG's) website.
 Where available these can be supplied in return for an agreed donation to SEG to help cover the cost of this online publication.

 Research: web links & guidance

 We use online and other records for our research including:-